htron-dev/you-space/README.md

 This is a project to have a more freedom and easy way to share and manage media content in the internet.

-The ideia is not to leave the other medias, you can do it if you want but one of the goals is have something like a global management of all your sources of media, like videos in youtube and lives in twitch, so you can get the better of other platforms.
+The ideia is not to leave the others, you can do it if you want but one of the goals is have a global management of all sources of media that you can have, like videos that came from youtube and lives that came from twitch.

-The cms will have a option to set the source of your content, that yout can define of where the videos will came, the ideia is have 3 options:
+In the cms will be possible to set the source of your content, that yout can define of where the site will get the videos, so you can:

-- Use your own host service as a source
+- Use your own host service as a source of videos
 - Use some external app like youtube, twitch
 - Use both of them